TheTexta/obsidian-main/Physics/Displacement.md

+#physics
-The length from point a to b is displacement, regardless of the path travelled, displacement is just the difference of the two.
+The length from point $a$ to $b$ is displacement, regardless of the path travelled, displacement is just the difference of the two.